MikeMitterer/dart-git_version/README.md

 ## Important
 If your version schema should have three digits (e.g. v.1.0.0),
-tag it only with two e.g. `git tag v1.0` and let `GitVersion` do the the rest.
+tag it only with two digits e.g. `git tag v1.0` and let `GitVersion` do the the rest.

 `GitVersion` counts the commits for a specific version tag and adds the number of commits a the last digit.